 A contingent liability is a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity or a present obligation that arises from past events but is not recognised because: (i) it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or (ii) the amount of the obligation cannot be measured with sufficient reliability.
 The Group does not recognise contingent liability but discloses it unless the possibility of an outflow of resources embodying economic benefits is remote.
-When the possibility of an outflow of economic benefits becomes more than remote but less than probable, contingent liability is disclosed.
-If it becomes probable that there will be an outflow of economic benefits, a provision is recognised in the financial statements of the period in which the change in probability occurs (except in the extremely rare circumstances where no reliable estimate can be made).
+When the possibility of an outflow of resources embodying economic benefits becomes more than remote but less than probable, contingent liability is disclosed.
+If it becomes probable that there will be an outflow of resources where no reliable estimate can be made).
 When the amount and timing of the liability become certain, the obligation is presented as a trade or other payable or as a financial liability.
-Where the Group is jointly and severally liable for an obligation, the part of the obligation that is expected to be met by other parties is treated as a contingent liability while the Group recognises a provision for the part of the obligation for which an outflow of resources embodying economic benefits is probable, except in the extremely rare circumstances where no reliable estimate can be made.
+Where the Group is jointly and severally liable for an obligation for which an outflow of resources embodying economic benefits is probable, except in the extremely rare circumstances where no reliable estimate can be made).